 I’ve been arguing repeatedly that trying to get the Viable System Model from overviews, introductions and writings based on or about it, can put the curious mind in a state of confusion or simply lead to wrong interpretations.
 The absolute minimum is reading at least once each of the three books explaining the model.
 But better twice.
 Why?
 There are at least two good reasons.
 The obvious one is to better understand some points and pay attention to others that have been probably missed during the first run.
 But there is also another reason.
-Books are of linear nature and when tackling non-linear subjects, a second reading gives the chance to better interpret each part of the text when having in the memory more less all other parts which relate to it.
+Books are of linear nature, and when tackling non-linear subjects, a second reading gives the chance to better interpret each part of the text when having in memory other parts which relate to it.

 - Representation of the channels

 - Confusion about operations and their direct management

 - Notation and labelling of systems

 - They show something between generic and example model